 There is a moment when Neil is riding SOTI to the very edge of an Event Horizon all while explaining that, “Something with the mass of 4 million Suns lies at the center.”
 We pushed and pushed the level to the act break and then BAM, we came back in with only FX’s.

 No music or dialog, just a moment to really imagine what it would feel like passing through an event horizon.
 That was one of those moments you live for as an FX mixer.
+There you are exposed and to be able to deliver something that impactful was such a great feeling.

 What’s next for you?